Menditect/documentation/docs/test-configuration.md

 ### Delete a Test Configuration
 - Navigate to the "Test configurations" page.
-- Click on the '<i class="fal fa-ellipsis"></i>' button and select "Delete" on the Test Configuration you want to delete.
+- Click on the "<i class="fas fa-ellipsis"></i>" button and select "Delete" on the Test Configuration you want to delete.

 Note that Testers cannot delete Test Configurations.

 ### Restore a deleted Test Configuration
 - Navigate to the "Test configurations" page.
-- Go to "Deleted".
+- Go to "<i class="fal fa-eye"></i> Deleted".
-- Click on "Recover" on the Test Configuration you want to restore.
+- Click on "<i class="fal fa-check-double"></i> Recover" on the Test Configuration you want to restore.

+Note that deleted Test Configuration will automatically be deleted permanently when 20 days are passed after the moment of deletion.

+### Delete a Test Configuration permanently
+- Navigate to the "Test configurations" page.
+- Go to "<i class="fal fa-eye"></i> Deleted".
+- Click on "<i class="fal fa-trash-alt"></i> Delete" on the Test Configuration you want to permanently delete.

 ## Related topics
 - [Test Run](test-run)